What graduate programs does UC Irvine have?

 You can pay by Visa or MasterCard credit card, money order or check.
 For detailed information please see Application Fee Information

 How can I get my application fee refunded?

 Can I request an application fee waiver?

 If you are a US citizen or legal permanent resident of the U.S., you may be eligible for a waiver.
 In the Personal History section of the online application, you will be asked questions which determine your eligibility.
 If you are eligible, when you prepare to submit your application, you will see instructions about documentation that must be submitted to the Graduate Division to complete the process.
 After the documentation is received and reviewed, you will be notified whether your waiver is approved or denied.
 If and when your waiver is approved, your application will be processed and forwarded to your department.
+The deadline for application fee waivers is March 4, except for Veterans.
 If your request for a waiver is denied, if you wish your application to be considered, you will have to pay the application fee via credit card or check.

 I have a question about the application fee waiver.
 Whom should I contact?

 Send us an e-mail.

 Can I apply before taking the GRE test?

 Yes, you can.
 On the application you will enter the date you are registered to take the test.